Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: A M obius category of (translucent) words

-\end{proposition} One can depict the above commutative diagrams using horizontal and vertical bars to indicate which of the horizontal product or vertical tensor product takes precedence.
-Omitting the (necessary) bracketing, one obtains \Cref{fig:associativity}.
+One can depict the commutative diagram in Figures~\ref{fig:assI} and~\ref{fig:assII} using horizontal and vertical bars to indicate which of the horizontal product or vertical tensor product takes precedence.
+Omitting the (necessary) bracketing, one obtains Figure~\ref{fig:associativity}.